jonnonz1/nz-statute-book/acts/public/2002/cadastral-survey-act-2002.md

 ## Schedule 2 — Professional misconduct

-### 1
+###
-A licensed cadastral surveyor is guilty of professional misconduct if the cadastral surveyor is found in any proceedings or appeal under Part 4—
+(1) A licensed cadastral surveyor is guilty of professional misconduct if the cadastral surveyor is found in any proceedings or appeal under Part 4—
   (a) to have been negligent in the conduct of, or failure to conduct, any cadastral survey:
   (b) to have certified to the accuracy of any cadastral survey or cadastral survey dataset without having personally carried out or directed the cadastral survey and the related field operations:
   (c) to have certified to the accuracy of any cadastral survey or cadastral survey dataset without having carried out sufficient checks to ensure the accuracy of the entries in any field book and the accuracy of all calculations, working plans, and other cadastral survey records that may have been made by any person employed by him or her in relation to the cadastral survey:
   (d) to have certified to the accuracy of any cadastral survey carried out by the cadastral surveyor or under his or her personal direction if the operation of pegging and ground marking, and all other requirements of the cadastral survey, have not been carried out in accordance with standards set under Part 5:
   (e) to have certified to the accuracy of any cadastral survey or cadastral survey dataset, knowing it to be defective:
   (f) to have made any entry in any field book or other record that purports to have been derived from actual observation or measurement in the field, if in fact it has not been so derived:
-  (g) to have supplied to the Surveyor-General any erroneous information in relation to any cadastral survey, cadastral survey mark, or boundary, knowing the information to be erroneous in any material particular:
+  (g) to have supplied to the Surveyor-General or the chief executive any erroneous information in relation to any cadastral survey, cadastral survey mark, or boundary, knowing the information to be erroneous in any material particular:
   (h) to have been convicted of any offence against section 31 or section 58(b) or (c):
   (i) to have failed to comply with any conditions imposed by the Board under section 39(2)(c) or (7) or the High Court on any appeal against an order under section 39:
   (j) to have failed to comply with any requirement imposed under section 52:
   (k) to have persistently exercised the powers of entry conferred by section 53 in an unreasonable manner:
   (l) to have failed, without reasonable cause, to perform any duty imposed on licensed cadastral surveyors by standards set by rules made under section 49.

-### 2
+###
-For the purposes of determining whether or not a licensed cadastral surveyor is guilty of professional misconduct, the fact that a cadastral survey or cadastral survey dataset may have been approved by or on behalf of the Surveyor-General or the subject of a determination by the chief executive that it complies with standards specified in rules made under section 49 is not relevant.
+(2) For the purposes of determining whether or not a licensed cadastral surveyor is guilty of professional misconduct, the fact that a cadastral survey or cadastral survey dataset may have been approved by or on behalf of the Surveyor-General or the subject of a determination by the chief executive that it complies with standards specified in rules made under section 49 is not relevant.

-## Schedule 3 — Amendments to Survey Act 1986 and Survey Regulations 1998 for purposes of section 50(1)(a)(II)
+## Schedule 3 — Amendments to Survey Act 1986 and Survey Regulations 1998 for purposes of section 50(1)(a)(ii)

-### 57 Measures of length and area
-(1) All measurements of length in cadastral surveys and cadastral survey datasets must be expressed in metres and decimals of metres.
-(2) All measurements of area in cadastral surveys and cadastral survey datasets must be expressed in hectares and decimals of a hectare, or, where the area is less than 1 hectare, must be expressed in square metres.

-### 4 Cadastral survey datasets
-A cadastral survey dataset and any related cadastral survey data required by these regulations must be submitted to the chief executive before they can be incorporated in the cadastre.

 ## Schedule 4 — Acts amended

-### 24AA Commissioner of Crown Lands
-(1) A person must be appointed under the State Sector Act 1988 to hold office as the Commissioner of Crown Lands.
-(2) The Commissioner must report directly to the Minister on the exercise and performance of the Commissioner's statutory powers and functions.

-### 24AB Delegation of Commissioner's functions, duties, and powers—
-The Commissioner may, under section 41 of the State Sector Act 1988, delegate to the employees of the department, in the same manner and to the same extent as if the Commissioner were the chief executive of the department, any power—
-  (a) conferred by statute on the Commissioner; or
-  (b) delegated under statute to the Commissioner by a Minister of the Crown.

-### 184A Regulations for fees—
-(1) The Governor-General may, by Order in Council, make regulations prescribing— (a) the matters in respect of which fees or charges are payable for functions of, or facilities or services provided by, the chief executive:
-  (b) the amounts of those fees or charges, or the method or rates by which they are to be assessed:
-  (c) the persons liable for payment of those fees or charges:
-  (d) the circumstances in which the payment of the whole or any part of those fees or charges may be remitted or waived:
-  (e) the manner in which the fees or charges are to be paid.
-(2) This section does not apply to functions of, or facilities or services provided by, the chief executive under the Cadastral Survey Act 2002.
-(3) The Survey (Departmental Fees and Charges) Regulations 1998, to the extent applicable,— (a) continue in force as if they had been made under subsection (1); and (ba) may be amended or revoked as if they had been made under subsection (1).

 ## Schedule 5 — Enactments repealed or revoked